evodefense/evodefense/README.md

-- 👋 Hi, I’m @evodefense
+- 👋 Hi, this is evodefense Electrical / Virtual / Operational Defense for Everyone!
+Electrical and IT professionals, defending, building, programming, coding the next generation of automation, power and data reliability.
-- 👀 I’m interested in ... everything and anything that uses electricity
+- 👀 I’m interested in ... everything and anything that uses electricity!
 - 🌱 I’m currently learning ... linux, cyber security, web dev HTML CSS JAVA python
 - 💞️ I’m looking to collaborate on ... good karma!
-- 📫 How to reach me ... on the net @evodefense <_>!
+- 📫 How to reach me ... on the net https://evodefense.tech/ <_>!

 <!---
 evodefense/evodefense is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.